lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * CBOR abbreviation of "app_prof" changed to 23.

+* Moved definition of EDHOC_Information parameters to draft-ietf-ace-edhoc-oscore-profile.

 * Updated IANA considerations:

   - Suggested range 0-255 for CoAP Content-Format ID.

+  - Removed requests for registration of removed parameters.

 * Updated references.